 The motivations for organizing private music collections are most likely fun and entertainment by overcoming the limitations of conventional media players.
-Similaritybased organization of music archives allows users to explore pieces of music that are similar to ones they know and like.
+Similarity-based organization of music archives allows users to explore pieces of music that are similar to ones they know and like.
 Moreover, it provides a clear and easy navigation for music collections the users are familiar with and allows users to abstract from manually assigned genre information which is, at least in private collections, often inappropriate or simply missing.

-Concerning the access to rapidly growing and changing collections, the similarity-based organization is much more satisfying than conventional search methods because users do not have to know new songs by name but get them in results of their usual queries.
+Concerning the access to rapidly growing and changing collections, the similarity-based organization may prove much more satisfying than conventional search methods because users do not have to know new songs by name.
 This problem gets more important with the growing size of a collection.
-The browsing of a few hundred songs a user knows well might not be much of a problem using metadata, but navigating through thousands of songs one is not familiar with may lead to restrictions, preventing the user from gaining access to the majority of songs.
+Browsing a few hundred songs a user knows well might not be much of a problem using metadata, but navigating through thousands of songs one is not familiar with may lead to restrictions, preventing the user from gaining access to the majority of songs.

-We present two intuitive interfaces for accessing music collections.
+We present two intuitive interfaces for accessing mu-

+sic collections.
 The music tracks are organized spatially on a two-dimensional map display based on the similarity of the extracted sound features.
 We will show how this map metaphor is used to provide convenient access to music repositories and how such an organization of songs can be used for playlist generation and interactive exploration for both desktop applications and mobile devices.

 The remainder of this paper is structured as follows.
 Section 2 briefly reviews related work.
-Section 3 explains the technical background of the audio content descriptors.
+Section 3 explains the technical background of the audio content descriptors and mentions the process of re-synthesizing features to obtain an audible feature set.
 In Section 4 we report the performance of our approach in music genre classification.
 Section 5 gives a brief introduction to Self-Organizing Maps followed by a description of the results of automatic organization of a music collection.
 It furthermore describes the novel PlaySOM and PocketSOMPlayer user interfaces in detail.
 Finally, Section 6 provides some conclusions.